Police Studies - Police and Investigations Diploma

 Overview

-With rapid societal change and evolving technology, there is a need for police officers dedicated to the community, to problem solving and to making a difference.
-Policing in the 21st century requires a broad base of knowledge and skill.
-This challenging and rewarding two-year diploma provides potential police officers with knowledge and skills in leadership techniques, policing, criminalistics, investigative techniques, criminology, law, psychology, sociology and human relations.
+With rapid societal change and evolving technology, there is a need for police officers dedicated to the community, to problem solving, and to making a difference.
+Policing in the 21st century requires a broad base of knowledge and skills.
+This challenging and rewarding two-year diploma provides potential police officers with knowledge and skills in leadership, ethics, and professionalism in policing, criminalistics, investigative techniques, communications, criminology, law, psychology, and sociology.

 Admission to the program is competitive and is subject to a quota.
 The competitive admission average may be considerably higher than the posted minimum.